Piers Weld-Forester: Bobsleighing

 Piers was a close friend and colleague of drivers Barry Sheene and Steve Parrish.
 According to Parrish's memoirs, following their initial meeting in 1976 Piers used his social connections to persuade Prince Michael of Kent—then involved with the British bobsleigh set—to invite Parrish to a winter training session in Innsbruck, Austria.
 Parrish and Weld-Forester arrived with a borrowed sled, with Parrish driving and Weld-Forester acting as brakeman; they crashed repeatedly and were asked to leave the camp.
 Parrish later recalled the escapade as characteristic of Weld-Forester’s appetite for risk and of the 1970s London milieu around him.

 Sports cars

 Weld-Forester was active in endurance events around 1970.
 Photographic records from the Revs Institute show him (credited as Piers Forester) co-driving the No. 17 Ford GT40 with Andrew Hedges during the 1970 24 Hours of Daytona.

-Motorcycle racing and death
+Motorcycle racing

 By the mid-1970s Weld-Forester had moved into motorcycle racing, including Formula 750 events.